Basic mathematical operations involving numbers with uncertainties only require a simple import:

 0.004

 The various contributions to an uncertainty can be obtained through the error_components() method, which maps the independent variables a quantity depends on to their contribution to the total uncertainty.
-According to the linear error propagation theory implemented in uncertainties, the sum of the squares of these contributions is the squared uncertainty.
+According to linear error propagation theory (which is the method followed by uncertainties), the sum of the squares of these contributions is the squared uncertainty.

 The individual contributions to the uncertainty are more easily usable when the variables are tagged: